 ED visits, Potentially Preventable Hospitalizations, and Drugs Prescribed

-In order to create a denominator for use in estimating rates per 1000 persons with diabetes, National Health Interview Survey data will be used to determine the population of people with diabetes.
+In order to create a denominator for use in estimating rates per 1000 persons with diabetes Behavioral Risk Factor Surveillance Survey (BRFSS) data will be used to determine the population of people with diabetes.
 The population estimates generated will use self-reported diabetes diagnosis to indicate presence of diabetes disease state.
-NHIS data will be also be used to estimate the population of people with diabetes by sex, race/ethnicity, rural/urban designation, geographic region, and health insurance coverage status.
+BRFSS data will be also be used to estimate the population of people with diabetes by sex, race/ethnicity, rural/urban designation, geographic region, and health insurance coverage status.
 These estimates will be used to generate rates per stratification of interest.
+Rates will be standardized using available demographic data to allow for comparison over years.

+Overall rates of service use will be calculated by diabetes and non-diabetes status and compared using rate ratios for both within-group and between-group comparisons for each year of data available.
+Within-group rate ratios will be calculated using 2008 as the reference year.
+Approximate confidence intervals for standardized rate ratios will be calculated using the log-normal distribution.

 Absolute change estimates will be calculated as follows: